AppleInsider may earn an affiliate commission on purchases made through links on our site.

 The Apple Watch could include more gestures similar to Raise to Speak in the future, after the revelation Apple has explored the possibility of producing more hands-free ways to interact with wearable devices and other hardware.

-Apple introduced Raise to Speak as part of a raft of updates in watchOS 5 last year.
-The gesture, where the user raises their wrist up and prepares to speak to the Apple Watch, is automatically treated as an intention to issue a command to Siri, all without saying the "Hey Siri" prompt beforehand.
+Apple introduced Raise to Speak as part of a raft of updates in watchOS 5 back in 2018.
+The gesture, where the user raises their wrist up and prepares to speak to the Apple Watch, is automatically treated as an intention to issue a command to Siri, all without saying the "Hey, Siri" prompt beforehand.

 While this could be used to prompt actions, it is more likely that such a system would be needed for when a user needs to respond to a notification, without needing to use both of their hands.
 One example offered is to either accept or reject an incoming call to the Apple Watch.

 In one interpretation, the display has a three pronged image that works in a similar fashion to ball-in-maze puzzles.
 One prong of the M-shaped maze contains an indicator that can be moved to other two lanes, with each representing the response to answer the call or to hang up.

 By rotating the wrist back, the user can shift the indicator in the relevant direction, then tilt to determine which operation they wish to perform, and then rotate the wrist back for a specific period of time to bring the indicator all the way along the path, to confirm the action.

 In another way, a single-path lane with two corners can provide two different responses, such as muting a call and hanging up while in a call, with the duration appearing in the middle of the U-shaped path.
 The indicator can be kept between the two corners while the call is made, but can be tilted and made to reach one of the path's ends if the user requires one of the two actions to be performed.